cewi/excel/README.md

 	Plugin::load('Cewi/Excel', ['bootstrap' => true, 'routes'=>true]);
 ```

-Load RequestHandler Component and initialize the viewClassMap in your Controller, e.g.:
+RequestHandler Component is configured by the Plugin's bootstrap file.
+If not you could do this this in your controller's initialize method, e.g.:

 ```
 	public function initialize()